Code-Institute-Submissions/northernspecimens/README.md

 1. The some of the social media pages for this company do not exist yet.
 2. The email submission is not validated as an email but will prevent form submission if the field is empty.
 3. The form submission button on the book.html page will not stay centered.
+4. project submission text box does not translate to the email sent via emailJS.

 ## Deployment